alphagov/notifications-admin/docs/index.md

 ```
 where
 * ‘status’ is the the status of the notification.
-* 'status' can be 'sending', 'delivered',  'failed'
+* 'status' can be 'sending', 'delivered',  'failed' [change status in message above?]
-* 'method' is sms or email
+* 'method' is 'sms' or 'email'
 * 'job_id' is the unique identifier for the process of sending the notification
 * 'message' is the content of message
 * 'sender' may be the provider [?]